l3mxny/ReBooted/README.md

 **Personal Origin Story:** I taught weekly technology and English lessons to 25+ Chinese-speaking senior citizens for 4 years, answering 50+ tech questions per month.
 ReBooted is built from 4 years of real observed struggles — not assumed user needs.

-> "I built ReBooted so seniors don't have to wait for someone like me to show up."

 ### Solution Summary & Key Features

 ReBooted is a Progressive Web App that transforms how Chinese-speaking seniors learn technology — not through a generic chatbot or a language translator, but through a structured curriculum built from 4 years of real classroom experience.

 Most technology tools assume you already know how to use technology.
 ReBooted starts from zero.
-Every screen is designed around one core insight gained from teaching seniors weekly: the biggest barrier is not language — it is confidence.
+Every screen is designed around one core insight gained from teaching seniors weekly: the biggest barrier is not language: it is confidence.
 Seniors do not fail because they cannot learn.
 They fail because existing apps were never designed for them.

 ReBooted solves this in three layers: